Ballarat Station prepares for big lift

 The overpass has been finished with aluminium cladding featuring a series of curves to reflect the heritage ironwork around the platform canopies and a perforated design to ensure good visibility for station users, while providing protection from the weather.

-To allow this work to be done safely, V/Line coaches will replace trains between Ballarat and Bacchus Marsh from first service, Tuesday 18 November to last service, Friday 28 November.
+V/Line coaches will replace trains between Ballarat, Ararat, Maryborough and Bacchus March for V/Line maintenance and upgrade works from first service, Tuesday 18 November to last service, Friday 28 November.

-Ballarat Station will also be closed from 9pm, Friday 21 November to 3pm, Sunday 23 November for essential electrical works, with no access to platforms, toilets, the ticketing office or businesses in the station building during this time.
+Ballarat Station will be closed from 7pm, Friday 21 November to 6am, Monday 24 November while we lift the new pedestrian overpass and lift shafts into position and complete essential electrical works.
+There will be no access to platforms, toilets, the ticketing office or businesses in the station building during this time.
 Accessible, temporary toilets will be available on the southern side of the station.

 The Level Crossing Removal Project is working with local businesses to support them during these works.